quzeem91/forggith-bi-performance-tracker/README.md

 ### Assumptions and Caveats 📝

-1. The U.S. dollar ($) was assumed as the currency for this report, as none was explicitly stated.
+1. The report content consists of two pages, Sales Performance Overview and Marketing Performance Overview, structured according to Forggith’s reporting requirements.
+Each page was designed to be concise and focused.

 2. Row-Level Security (RLS) was initially implemented with three roles: Sales Rep, Manager, and Executive.
-This allowed sales reps to view only their own performance, and managers to view their respective teams.
+This will allow sales reps to only view their own performance, and managers to view their respective teams.
 However, publishing the report with these roles disabled the embed report link due to tenant restrictions.
-As a result, RLS was removed in this version.To access the PBIX file with RLS, click [here](./Forggith%20RLS%20Enforced.pbix).
+As a result, RLS was removed in this version.
+To access the PBIX file with RLS, click [here](./Forggith%20RLS%20Enforced.pbix).

-3. Based on Forggith’s reporting requirements, the content was structured into two main sections: Sales Performance Overview and Marketing Performance Overview.
-Each section was kept concise, resulting in a two-page report.
+3. A total of 2,613 rows had negative quantity values, ranging from -1 to -7,200.
+Since these rows included key identifiers such as distributor name, customer name, location, and sales ID, they were retained, and the quantities were converted to positive values.

+4. The U.S. dollar ($) was assumed as the currency for this report, as none was explicitly stated.